nrajmalwar/END2.0/Session_06/Readme.md

 	Train Loss: 0.599 | Train Acc: 79.01%
 	 Val.
 Loss: 0.608 |  Val.
 Acc: 81.70%
 ```
+* Model achieves validation accuracy of 81.70% in 15 epochs

 ## Evaluate the Encoding and Decoding vectors for the input "print the outputs"
 ### Encoder Shapes and Vectors
 ```